gradle/speed-challenge/README.md

 ### Step 2

-Note:  For instructions on **Gradle 5.x and previous**, please see the instructions here: https://docs.gradle.com/enterprise/gradle-plugin/
+Note:  These instructions are for Gradle 6.x and above.
+For instructions on **Gradle 5.x and previous**, please see the instructions here: https://docs.gradle.com/enterprise/gradle-plugin/

 Connect your project to our events server by adding the following to your settings.gradle or settings.gradle.kts file: